eslint/cn.eslint.org/docs/rules/no-whitespace-before-property.md

 ---
-title: Rule no-whitespace-before-property
+title: no-whitespace-before-property - Rules
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Disallow whitespace before properties (no-whitespace-before-property)
+# disallow whitespace before properties (no-whitespace-before-property)

 # 禁止属性前有空白 (no-whitespace-before-property)